Reactive Programming Basics¶

 print(s.get())

 HMR provides another primitive: Derived, representing data processing pipelines.
 Values are cached if dependencies haven't changed.
-Computation is lazy (unlike Effects, which are uncached and shouldn't return values—Effects are about "what to do with data" while Derived is about "returning processed data").
+Computation is lazy, unlike Effects, which are uncached and should not be used for returning values.
+Effects are about "what to do with data" while Derived is about "returning processed data".

 from reactivity import signal, derived